 Our Environmental Commitment Program is carried out by a network of employees located in Newfoundland Power's main service centers throughout the province.
 These Environmental Coordinators work with employees, schools and environmental organizations to identify opportunities to promote environmental awareness.
 From teaching the 3R's to primary students to working with communities to develop nature trails, the Company's Environmental Coordinators are well known in their communities for initiating environmental awareness and action.

 Newfoundland Power is committed to operating in an environmentally responsible manner.
-We play a leadership role in creating public awareness around energy conservation and the importance of preserving our environment for future generations.
+We play a leadership role in creating public awareness around energy conservation, sustainability and the importance of preserving our environment for future generations.

 EnviroFest is our annual celebration of the environment and we will be hosting beautification projects across the province.
 Our employees like getting their hands dirty - planting trees, flowers and shrubs to beautify a green space or filling up bags with garbage at a community clean up.
 We like all shades of green...so if you're improving a park area, enhancing a trail system, starting a recycling program or transforming a green space, we want to help.

-Newfoundland Power partnered with the City of St. John's and other like-minded organizations to celebrate the seventh National Tree Day, which was held on September 27, 2017, in Bowring Park, St. John's.
+Newfoundland Power partnered with the City of St. John's and other like-minded organizations to celebrate the tenth National Tree Day, which was held on Wednesday, September 23, 2020, at Kenmount Terrace Community Park, St. John's.